marissasieuwerts/web_app/README.md

 ###*Features:*

+## Classes and methods

-1. MODELS:
+1. Models
-        * users' database so users are able to login and retrieve the courses they are enrolled for (showed in the home page feed)
+	* Users database so users are able to login and retrieve the courses they are enrolled for (showing in the home page feed)
-        * enrolled courses database linked to the users' database with a user ID
+	* Enrolled courses database linked to the users' database with a user ID
-        * courses database listing the available courses in general
+	* Shoppingcart database listing the courses the user is currently shopping for
-        * temporary database 'shopping basket' don't really have a clue how to implement this yet

-2. VIEWS:
+2. Views
-       * sign up page, a user needs to sign up with their student ID number, a password and their email
+	* Sign up page, a user needs to sign up with their student ID number, a password and their email
-	   * sign in page
+	* Sign in page
-	   * home page listing a 'feed' to show what courses a logged-in user has enrolled for (with a delete option to drop the course)
+	* Home page listing a 'feed' to show what courses a logged-in user has enrolled for (with a delete option to drop the course)
-	   * search page wherein users are able to retrieve the available courses and put them in a shopping basket
+	* Search page wherein users are able to retrieve the available courses and put them in a shopping basket
-	   * 'shopping basket' wherein picked courses are temporarily stored until 'checkout'
+	* 'Shopping basket' wherein picked courses are stored until 'checkout'
-	   * show succesfull actions like sign in, enroll or drop courses with a flash message

-3. CONTROLLERS:
+3. Controllers
-       * user controller to handle logins, sign out, sign up, any changes in enrolled courses etc.
+	* User controller to handle logins, sign out, sign up, any changes in enrolled courses etc.
-       * static pages controller to handle static pages like home, about the app and contact
+	* Static pages controller to handle static pages like home, about the app and contact
-       * sessions controller to handle user login and keep track of it using cookies
+	* Sessions controller to handle user login and keep track of it using cookies
-       * enrolled courses controller to handle the courses feed at the users' homepage and any changes to it (dropping course with delete/destroy, enrolling courses)
+	* Enrolled courses controller to handle the courses feed at the users' homepage and any changes to it (dropping course with delete/destroy, enrolling courses)
-       * 'relationships' controller to link courses users are enrolled for back to their user ID
+	* 'Relationships’ controller to handle has_many and belongs_to relationships
-       * something to handle the temporary storage of the users' shopping basket
+	* Something to handle the temporary storage of the users' shopping basket

 ###*Frameworks, languages, libraries or other technologies:*
 * Ruby on Rails for the basic implementation